vadimpronin/guacamole-lite/docs/advanced-configuration.md

 ### Joining Existing Connections

 `guacamole-lite` supports the Guacamole protocol's feature for joining existing, active connections.
-This is useful for scenarios like session sharing, screen sharing, or administrative observation.
+This is useful for scenarios like session sharing, screen sharing, administrative observation, or collaborative work.
 Instead of specifying a protocol `type`, the client provides the unique ID of the connection to be joined.

 #### Token Structure for Joining a Connection

 To join an existing connection, the `connection` object within the encrypted token must contain a `join` property.
-The `type` property must be omitted.
+The `type` property must be omitted as they are mutually exclusive.

+**Basic Join Connection:**
 ```json
 {
   "connection": {